marcin-chwedczuk/_blog/_posts/2016-10-31-using-tomcat-8.5-with-eclipse-neon.md

 disqus: true
 ---

-When you start lerning Spring MVC development configuring Tomcat server in Eclipse Neon IDE can be a difficult task.
+When you start learning Spring MVC development configuring Tomcat server in Eclipse Neon IDE can be a difficult task.
 This tutorial will help you setup your development environment.